Philippines drops charges against high-profile suspects in drugs trade

 MANILA (Reuters) - The Philippines’ justice department has dismissed complaints against several high-profile drugs trade suspects because of weak evidence, according to documents reviewed by Reuters on Monday.

-In his bloody war on drugs, President Rodrigo Duterte had publicly named and shamed provincial politicians and businessmen as “drug lords” controlling the narcotics trade in the Southeast Asian nation.
+In his bloody war on drugs, President Rodrigo Duterte had publicly named and shamed provincial politicians and businessmen as“drug lords” controlling the narcotics trade in the Southeast Asian nation.

 “We are mindful of the zealous intention of the complainant to eliminate the illegal drug menace prevalent in our country today, and it is public knowledge that this fight has taken numerous lives,” a Department of Justice panel said in a ruling seen by Reuters, dated Dec.
 20 last year, but not made public.

-But law enforcement agencies should “gather more concrete and competent evidence proving that respondents and other individuals are indeed involved in illegal drugs trade,” it added.
+But law enforcement agencies should“gather more concrete and competent evidence proving that respondents and other individuals are indeed involved in illegal drugs trade,” it added.

 The justice secretary was not immediately available for comment on Monday.